Stationary measure induced by the eigenvalue problem of the one-dimensional Hadamard walk: Introduction

-We focus on a sequence of measures $\{\mu_{n}\}_{n\in\mathbb{Z}_{\geq}}$ induced by the unitary operator (time evolution operator) for quantum walks, where $\mathbb{Z}_{\geq}=\{0,1,2,\ldots\}$.
-Especially, one of the basic interests for quantum walks is to determine measures which do not depend on time $n\in\mathbb{Z}_{\geq}$, that is to say, our purpose is to obtain measures satisfied with $\mu_{0}=\mu_{n}$ for $n\in\mathbb{Z}_{\geq}$.
-These measures are called the {\it stationary measure}.
 The first result of stationary measures for quantum walks is given by Konno et al. \cite{kls}.
 The intensive study on stationary measures for quantum walks was reported and it is shown that there exists the uniform measure as stationary measure on regular graphs in Konno \cite{ko2}.
 That is to say, Konno proved that the set of uniform measures is contained the set of stationary measures.
 After that Konno and Takei \cite{kt} gave non-uniform stationary measures.
 In our previous work \cite{Kawai2017}, we investigated the stationary measures for the three-state quantum walks including the Fourier and Grover walks by solving the corresponding eigenvalue problem.
 Then we found the stationary measure with a periodicity.
 Recently, Komatsu and Konno \cite{Komatsu2017} obtained the stationary measure for quantum walks on the higher-dimensional integer lattice.

+Mathematically, it is important to consider the correspondence with classical random walks.
+For example, it is well known that the stationary measures $\mu$ for the classical random walks on the one dimensional integer lattice are given by

+where $p$, $q\in\mathbb{R}_{\geq}$ and $0<p<q$, $p+q=1$.
+Here, $\mathbb{R}_{\geq}$ is the set of the non negative real numbers.
+In this paper, we study stationary measures for quantum walks.
+Here, in order to clarify a one-to-one relationship between stationary measures of classical random walks and one of quantum walks, we introduce the corresponding singed measure of random walks in Type B of the following Table 1.\\

+Note that random walks are $L^{1}$-norm and quantum walks are $L^{2}$-norm.
+On the other hand, in our previous work \cite{Komatsu2017}, we discussed the stationarity of the Grover walks on the $d$-dimensional integer lattice.
+In this case, we showed that the Grover walk has probability measures with the stationarity.
+More precisely, there exists the stationary measure with a finite support for the Grover walk.

 The purpose of this paper is to determine the set of the stationary measures induced by the eigenvalue problem for the Hadamard walk.
 Our method is based on the transfer matrices introduced by Kawai et al. \cite{Kawai2018}.
-The following results will be proved by applying propositions which will be obtained in the subsequent section.
+The following results will be proved by applying propositions obtained in the subsequent section.

 We have the following two main results.